A guide to the law in Spain

 What is The Hague Apostille?

-A notary in Spain has a more elevated role than in the UK or USA; they do much more than just verify signatures.
+A notary in Spain has a more elevated role than in the UK or USA.
+They do much more than just verify signatures.
 To gain the title of notary requires years of additional studies.
-At the closing, the notary takes over, acting on behalf of both parties to make sure that the transaction is proper and agreed to.
+At a property closing, the notary takes over, acting on behalf of both parties to make sure that the transaction is proper and agreed to.